Oak Hill, Maine

-Oak Hill is a census-designated place (CDP) in the town of Scarborough in Cumberland County, Maine, United States.
+Oak Hill is a census-designated place (CDP) in the town of Scarborough in Cumberland, Maine, United States.
 Prior to the 2020 census, the CDP was known as Scarborough.
-The population was 4,403 at the 2010 census.
+As of the 2020 census, Oak Hill had a population of 5,846.
 It is part of the Portland-South Portland-Biddeford, Maine Metropolitan Statistical Area.

 Geography

-Oak Hill is located at (43.59258, -70.333608).

 According to the United States Census Bureau, the CDP has a total area of 12.9 sqkm, of which 0.03 sqkm, or 0.27%, is water.